Nintendo Switch Or Kids Tablet? 3 Tips To Help Choose

 *) FYI, Croco is the name of the icon in Kids mode apps

-The Samsung Galaxy Tab A is a compact tablet with a huge battery, expandable storage and an accompanying price tag.
+The Samsung Galaxy Tab A is a compact one tablets with a huge battery, expandable storage and a price tag to match.

 It features an 8-inch 1200 x 800 display that can reach up to 480 nits of brightness.

 It comes with 2 GB of RAM and 32 GB of storage which is expanded by 256 GB via a micro SD card.

 The specifications are rounded off with a Qualcomm Snapdragon 425 processor, an 8 MP rear camera, a 5 MP front camera and a 5000 mAh battery.

 And while Android Oreo has been on the road for a few months now, the Galaxy Tab A comes with Android 7.1.1.
 Nougat.

 It includes the Kids mode that children games and videos from content providers that Samsung works with.